franzbu/EnhancedSpaces.spoon/README.md

 ```

 ### Changing Appearance of Switcher
-For changing the appearance of the switcher for cycling through the windows of the current mSpace when either switching or swapping windows, add the following lines to your `init.lua` and adjust the values to your liking:
+For changing the appearance of the switcher for cycling through the windows of the current mSpace when either switching or swapping windows, add the following lines to your `init.lua` and adjust the values according to your preferences:

 ``` lua
   switcherConfig = {